pygos/init/README.md

 # About

-This directory contains the source code for a tiny init devised for the Pygos system.
+This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon, a small syslog daemon and various command line utilities.

-The main goal of this project is to create a simple framework for:

-- system boot up and initialization
-- service supervision

-With the additional aims of having something that:

-- simply works
-- is easy to understand
-- is easy to configure and maintain
+The individual parts of the framework are designed to be independent of each other (for instance, the tiny syslogd is intended to work with *any* init system and other components of the framework don't depend on the presence of this *specific* syslog implementation) and everything that is not strictly part of the init system (such as the syslog daemon) can be disabled through the configure script.

+The programs of this package are developed first and foremost for GNU/Linux systems, so there are some GNU and some Linux extensions used and some of the code may unintentionally rely on Linux specific behavior.

-The init process is intended to run on top of Linux and makes use of some Linux specific features (e.g. signalfd), but if sufficient interest exists, it should still be possible to make it run on some BSDs or whatever else.
+Nevertheless, if sufficient interest exists, it should be possible to make it run on BSDs or other Unix-like systems, but some effort may be required.

 The init system tries to mimic the concept of unit files from systemd as those were considered to be a good design choice.

-Those parameterizeable service description files are stored in `/usr/share/init` by default.
+In a typical setup, the parameterizeable service description files are stored in `/usr/share/init` by default.
 Services are enabled by creating a symlink in `/etc/init.d`.
-This can be done using the `service` command line tool.
+This can be done more conveniently using the `service` command line tool.

+A default setup is provided, as needed for the Pygos system, including helper scripts for setting up mount points and for network configuration.
+If you want to use the init daemon for another system, you may have to toss out or adapt some of the default configuration and make your own.

+Right now, the system is in a "basically works" proof of concept stage and needs some more work to become usable.

+There are plans for *maybe* *eventually* adding more fancy features like support for Linux name spaces, seccomp filters and cgroups or network back ends for the syslog daemon, but right now, features are added only when the need arises.

+See [docs/init.md](docs/init.md) for more information on the design, implementation and caveats of the init daemon.

+See [docs/cmdline.md](docs/cmdline.md) for an explanation on the available command line tools.

 See [docs/services.md](docs/services.md) for more information on service description files.

-See [docs/bootup.md](docs/bootup.md) for more information on what the init daemon does during system boot.
+See [docs/network.md](docs/network.md) for information on how the network configuration works.

-Right now, the system is in a "basically works" proof of concept stage and needs some more work to become usable.

-There are plans for *maybe* *eventually* adding support for Linux name spaces, seccomp filters and cgroups as needed in the medium future.
+See [docs/defconfig.md](docs/defconfig.md) for an explanation on the default services and configuration provided with this package.

+See [docs/usyslogd.md](docs/usyslogd.md) for details on the tiny syslog implementation.

 ## Why